Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Related Work

 \subsection{Embedding Integration}

-A different approach to knowledge augmentation is the use of \textit{external embeddings} trained on a relevant domain. \citet{poerner-etal-2020-e} propose E-BERT, a BERT model fine-tuning using Wikipedia2Vec \citep{yamada-etal-2016-joint} embeddings for LAMA \citep{petroni-etal-2019-language}, a cloze-style unsupervised QA task.
-They homogenize their entity embeddings using the Mikolov cross-lingual alignment strategy, achieving state-of-the-art performance on the task.
-However, fundamental to their approach was a substantial overlap between the entities in their external knowledge source and in the vocabulary of the LM.
-In domains such as ours where we do not see a huge overlap, such an alignment technique does not fare well.
+A different approach to knowledge augmentation is the use of \textit{external embeddings} trained on a relevant domain. \cite{poerner-etal-2020-e} propose E-BERT, a BERT model fine-tuned using external embeddings for question-answering.
+They homogenize entity embeddings using the Mikolov cross-lingual alignment strategy \cite{mikolov2013exploiting} which requires a substantial overlap between the entities in the external knowledge source and the LM's vocabulary.
+In domains such as ours where we do not see a huge overlap, such an alignment technique is restrictive.

-\citet{sharma-etal-2019-incorporating} propose an intelligent framework for utilizing KGE for the biomedical inference task, MedNLI \citep{romanov-shivade-2018-lessons} i.e. classifying a sentence pair (premise, hypothesis) as entailment, neutral, or contradiction.
-After identifying all the biomedical concepts in their dataset, they create a sub-graph from the UMLS knowledge graph (Unified Medical Language System) \citep{bodenreider2004unified} on which they train DistMult \citep{yang2014embedding} embeddings.
-These embeddings are then concatenated with domain-specific BioELMo \citep{jin2019probing} embeddings and used with the SOTA natural language inference (NLI) architecture, at the time, ESIM \citep{chen2017enhanced}.
-Although they directly concatenated external embeddings, they trained the entire ESIM model to project these vectors in the same space.
-In doing so, they circumvent the \textit{heterogeneous embedding spaces issue}.
+\cite{sharma-etal-2019-incorporating} utilize KGE for medical inference.
+After identifying all the biomedical concepts in the dataset, they create a sub-graph from the UMLS knowledge graph (Unified Medical Language System) \cite{bodenreider2004unified} on which they train KGE's.
+These embeddings are then concatenated with BioELMo \cite{jin2019probing} embeddings and used with the ESIM model \cite{chen2017enhanced}.
+Although they directly concatenated external embeddings, they train the entire ESIM model to project these vectors in the same space thereby avoiding heterogeneous embeddings.